davidyshen/nonprofit_publishing/content/english/_index.md

 features:
   - title: "I'm a scientist, why should I care?"
     image: "/images/service-1.png"
     content: "We all know the academic publishing model is broken.
-Publishers charge exorbitant fees, restrict access to research, and profit from the work of articles they get for better than free.
+Publishers charge exorbitant fees, restrict access to research, and profit from the work of articles they get for free.
 The Non-profit Publishing Pledge is a commitment to publishing in ***only*** good quality journals owned by non-profit societies and organisations, ensuring money is reinvested into the academic community and wider society."

   - title: "I'm not a scientist, why should I care?"
     image: "/images/service-2.png"
     content: "The vast majority of academic research is publicly funded through government grants, and therefore taxpayer money.
-Many for-profit journals charge extremely high fees to publish research that *they don't pay for*, and then *charge people to view*!
+Many for-profit journals charge extremely high fees to publish research that *they don't pay for*, all for the 'privilege' of public access to publicly funded research!
 All for what is essentially making a PDF available online.\n

     This is a waste of public money, and the Non-profit Publishing Pledge is a commitment to only publish in journals that are owned by non-profit societies and organisations, reducing financial waste and ensuring that research is accessible to all."
     button: